The Faculty Council will:

 - Charge The Committee on Professionalism will:

 e.
-Complement existing committees, e.g., Harassment Committee, Physician Wellness Committee, Committee on Ethical Practices in Research, by referring cases and issues to these committees as appropriate.
-The Committee on Professionalism will not review cases that fall under the purview of such committees
+Complement existing committees, e.g., Grievance Committee, the Hospital Professionalism Committee, Committee on Ethical Practices in Research, by referring cases and issues to these committees as appropriate.
+The Committee on Professionalism will not review cases that fall under the purview of other committees or offices, nor will it consider cases in which a review and determination have already been made by such committees or offices;

 f.
-Educate faculty, Department Chairs and Institute Directors about practicing professionalism at the individual level and creating a culture of professionalism
+Advise Department Chairs, Institute Directors and faculty about practicing professionalism and creating a culture of professionalism; and

 D. Faculty Disciplinary Tribunal